Société de l'assurance automobile du Québec

 Obey traffic signs and signals

-Cyclists must obey traffic signs and traffic lights at all times.
+Cyclists must obey traffic signs, signals and lights at all times.
 For example, they must come to a complete stop at a red light or stop sign, even if the way is clear.

-At a red light, they must wait for the light to turn green again before continuing, or wait for the pedestrian light.
-In this case, cyclists are allowed to continue on the condition that they:
+At a red light, they must wait for the light to turn green again before continuing, or wait for a pedestrian light to be activated.
+In this case, cyclists are allowed to continue, unless a sign, signal or light prohibits them from doing so, and on the condition that they:

 • stop and make sure that they can proceed without danger